nilesh-jy03/Azure-Synapse-Analytics-and-AI-microsoft/Whiteboard design session/WDS trainer guide - Azure Synapse Analytics and AI.md

 7. Some of their data contains columns in the JSON format, how could they flatten these hierarchical fields to a tabular structure?

-     They can use Azure Synapse SQL serverless along with the T-SQL OPENJSON, JSON_VALUE, and JSON_QUERY statements.
+     They can use serverless SQL pool in Azure Synapse Analytics along with the T-SQL OPENJSON, JSON_VALUE, and JSON_QUERY statements.

 8. What approach can they use to update the JSON data?